HappyTroublers/HappyTroublers-Backend/README.md

 ### Destinations
 - Create new destinations (authenticated users)
 - View full list of destinations (authenticated and unauthenticated users)
-- Filter by title or location (In progress)
+- Filter by city or country
 - Only the creators can edit or delete their destinations

----

-## 🔒 Frontend-backend connection (In progress)

-- CORS configured to allow requests from `http://localhost:3000`
-- Endpoint and field verification used by the frontend

 ---